Wesleyan-Media-Project/face_url_scraper_2022/README.md

 # Wesleyan Media Project - Face_Url_Scraper_2022

 Welcome!
+This repo contains codes for collecting and organizing face images of political figures for the 2022 US election cycle.
+The main purpose of this repo is to create a comprehensive dataset of face images that can be used for various analyses of political ads.The scripts provided here are intended to help journalists, academic researchers, and others interested in the democratic process to understand how to scrape and organize various face images from various sources.

-This repo is part of the Cross-platform Election Advertising Transparency initiatIVE ([CREATIVE](https://www.creativewmp.com/)) project.
-CREATIVE is a joint infrastructure project of WMP and privacy-tech-lab at Wesleyan University.
-CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.
+This repo is a part of the [Cross-platform Election Advertising Transparency Initiative (CREATIVE)](https://www.creativewmp.com/).
+CREATIVE has the goal of providing the public with analysis tools for more transparency of political ads across online platforms.
+In particular, CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.
+CREATIVE is a joint project of the [Wesleyan Media Project (WMP)](https://mediaproject.wesleyan.edu/) and the [privacy-tech-lab](https://privacytechlab.org/) at [Wesleyan University](https://www.wesleyan.edu).

-This repo is a part of Data Collection step.
-You will also need the repo [Datasets](https://github.com/Wesleyan-Media-Project/datasets) to run the codes.
+To analyze the different dimensions of political ad transparency we have developed an analysis pipeline.
+The scripts in this repo are part of the Data Collection Step in our pipeline.

 ![A picture of the repo pipeline with this repo highlighted](Creative_Pipelines.png)